-In a dissolution of marriage case or a paternity action in Florida, the UCCJEA Florida law (spelled out fully as Uniform Child Custody Jurisdiction and Enforcement Act Florida), the court needs to make a determination whether it has jurisdiction (legally binding authority) to hear your child custody case.
-As you may be aware, Florida courts are heavily inundated with dissolution of marriage and paternity cases, and do not have the time or resources to allow out-of-state cases into their system without sufficient proof that jurisdiction is appropriate.
-This series of requirements are a measure of resourcefulness, because Florida courts prefer to avoid jurisdiction battles with out of state courts when a more convenient forum has already been proven.
+In a dissolution of marriage case or a paternity action in Florida, the Uniform Child Custody Jurisdiction and Enforcement Act Florida, the court needs to make a determination whether it has jurisdiction (legally binding authority) to hear your child custody case.
+As you may be aware, Florida court dockets are filled with dissolution of marriage and paternity cases.
+They do not have the time or resources to allow out-of-state cases into their system without sufficient proof that jurisdiction is appropriate.
+Florida courts prefer to avoid jurisdiction battles with out of state courts when a more convenient forum has already been proven.
 Their attention and resources are primarily applied to Florida residents with jurisdictional standing under the UCCJEA Florida.
 Florida Statute 61.514 clearly provides the basis for jurisdictional standing when cases involve kids.
 Call child custody attorney Jonathan Jacobs at 407-335-8113 for information on your divorce or paternity case with minor children.

 The Florida Legislature has put together an excellent Uniform Child Custody Jurisdiction and Enforcement Act Florida Statute 61.514, otherwise Known as the UCCJEA Florida Statute.
 This Statute perfectly explains and clarifies the circumstances under which Florida courts may confer jurisdiction over your case, and when and why they may choose not to do so.